Orion (character): Fictional character biography

 Orion by firing a time travel-based gun backwards in time to kill Orion once and for all.
-The bullet killed Orion, who by this point had realized that his father and his fellow evil New Gods still lived and were now possessing human beings as host bodies.
-With his last strength, Orion warns the man who finds his dying body, Detective Dan "Terrible" Turpin, that "They are not dead - He is in you all".
-His final command, appropriate for the Dog of War, is for humanity to "Fight..." before he finally dies.
+The bullet mortally wounds Orion, who realizes that Darkseid and the New Gods of Apokolips are alive and using humans as host bodies.
+With his last strength, Orion warns the man who finds his dying body, Detective Dan Turpin, that "They are not dead - He is in you all".

 Darkseid's murder of his son would ultimately backfire on him.
-Green Lantern John Stewart would recover the bullet that was used to kill Orion and give it to Batman, who would ultimately be forced to mortally wound Darkseid with the very same bullet Darkseid used to kill his own son, an irony that Superman pointed out when he described the murder of Orion as "suicide" on Darkseid's part, due to the fate of the bullet.
+Green Lantern John Stewart recovers the bullet that was used to kill Orion and gives it to Batman, who uses it to kill Darkseid.

-While many of the Gods from New Genesis were reborn following Final Crisis, Orion is not among them.
-Metron is seen standing over his astro-harness in effigy.

 The New 52

-In The New 52, a 2011 reboot of the DC Comics universe, Orion has appeared as a supporting character in the Wonder Woman title.
-After consulting with the Source, he first joins Wonder Woman in her search for a child which was abducted by the gods of Olympia.
+In The New 52, a 2011 reboot of the DC Comics universe, Orion appears as a supporting character in the Wonder Woman title.
+After consulting with the Source, he first joins Wonder Woman in her search for a child who was abducted by the gods of Olympia.

-DC Rebirth

-Orion appears in the "Mister Miracle" (2018) series by Tom King and Mitch Gerads in an antagonistic role to the hero, Mister Miracle.
-He is later killed by Darkseid.
-However, the reality of this story is questionable whether or not the events in the book truly took place or are canon.
+New Justice

-Orion also appears in the Justice League Odyssey series, rescuing the Green Lantern, Jessica Cruz, after she is killed by Darkseid.
-Initially he is under the guise of Okkult until the ruse is discovered and he continues to appear as Orion.
+Orion also appears in the Justice League Odyssey series, rescuing the Green Lantern Jessica Cruz after Darkseid kills her.
+Initially, he is under the guise of Okkult until the ruse is discovered and he continues to appear as Orion.